farisachugthai/ipython/docs/source/magics.rst

 Command line completion
 +++++++++++++++++++++++

-At any time, hitting TAB will complete any available python commands or variable names, and show you a list of the possible completions if there's no unambiguous one.
+At any time, hitting :kbd:`TAB` will complete any available python commands or variable names, and show you a list of the possible completions if there's no unambiguous one.
 It will also complete filenames in the current directory if no python names match what you've typed so far.